documentationfor yFiles for HTML 3.0.0.1

 )

-Each source type has an idProvider property (e.g. idProvider) that can provide a different id for a data item.
-The key in a Map or object or the index in an array or iterable is passed to the idProvider as second canonicalId parameter.
+Each source type has an idProvider property (for example, idProvider) that can provide a different ID for a data item.
+The key in a Map or object or the index in an array or iterable is passed to the idProvider as the second canonicalId parameter.

 Configuring the Visual Appearance of Graph Items